traneus/emtrackers/README.md

 References
 ----------

+* When reading old tracker papers and expired patents, keep in mind the state of (or lack of) microprocessors as of the date of publication.
+Before the year 2000, EM trackers were generally compute-bound.

 * https://web.archive.org/web/20151002101401/http://home.comcast.net/~traneus/ has links to archived version of P.T.
 Anderson's tracker-related PhD dissertation, and also links to archived non-tracker-related material.

 * https://web.archive.org/web/20151002101401/http://home.comcast.net/~traneus/dry_emtrackertricoil.htm

 * [Project started at 2011 Summer Project Week](http://wiki.na-mic.org/Wiki/index.php/2011_Summer_project_Week_Open_Source_Electromagnetic_Trackers_using_OpenIGTLink)

+* Frederick H. Raab and Ernest B. Blood and Terry O. Steiner and Herbert R. Jones, "Magnetic Position and Orientation Tracking System", IEEE Transactions on Aerospace and Electronic Systems, vol. AES-15, no. 5, September, 1979, pages 709-718.
+Iterative solution for 6DOF tracker, very useful for sensitivity analysis.

 * Frederick H. Raab, "Quasi-Static Magnetic-Field Technique for Determining Position and Orientation", IEEE Transactions on Geoscience and Remote Sensing, Vol. GE-19, No. 4, October 1981, pages 235-243.
 Direct solution for 6DOF tracker.